I will show you how easy it is to make delicious authentic German Rouladen, the ultimate comfort food, perfect for the fall and winter season.

 Ultimately, this recipe is very flexible.
 You can use my recipe as a launching pad to try something different or just play with the ratios.
-Either way, I am sure it will turn out delicious!
+It is perfect both for special occasions as well as for every day!

 What are German Rouladen?

-German Rouladen are essentially filled and rolled up thin slices of meat that are being braised with vegetables until tender.
+This traditional German dish are essentially beef slices filled and rolled up thin slices of meat that are braised with vegetables until tender.
 They are ideal for less expensive cuts of meat.
 Traditionally, Rouladen are made from beef, with the filling consisting of bacon, onions, and pickles.
-Braised for a long time with vegetables they are a very hearty and flavorful meal.
+Braised for a long time with vegetables they literally swim in a flavorful, rich gravy.

 This recipe makes very traditional, authentic German Rouladen.
-It is absolutely delicious as it is with the flavor coming from browned meat, the vegetables, and red wine.
+It is absolutely delicious as it is with the flavor coming from browned meat, the vegetables, and a little red wine.